mcalla314/tkintertoy/docs/tutorial.rst

    interface.
 #.
 This is a class documentation string.
 #.
 Create an initialize method that will create the interface.
 All methods in the
    class will have access to ``self``.
-We are also going to pass Mapper class which will contain all the non-interface code, mostly stubs where real code would go.
+We are also going to pass Mapper class (not an instance) which will contain all the non-interface code.
+In this case it will be stubs where real code would go.
+We will see how this works in line 71.
 #.
 This is the method documentation string.
 #.
 This lets all methods in this class access the Mapper instance.
 #.
 Create an instance of ``Window`` labeled ``self.dialog``.
 All methods in this